miriam-samuels/minimalist-reactkit/README.md

-# Minimlist Reactkit
+# Minimalist Reactkit

-🎉 Minimalist Reactkit provides you with easily restyable components
+🎉 Minimalist Reactkit provides you with only the important easily restyable components.
+There are many other libraries that help you with the others

 ## Documentation